 We do not foresee a situation in the near future where we could say that all copper wire can be replaced by wireless.
 The system will have lower efficiency levels.
 It is not a question of replacing the entire infrastructure, but of increasing it where it makes senseGreg Kushnir

 The company's prototype can currently send a few watts of power over a distance of around 130 feet (40 meters).
 Emrod is currently working on a larger version capable of transmitting a few kilowatts.
 The plan is to deliver the new system to Powerco in October, test it in the lab for a few months and then, if all goes as planned, test it in the field.

 The tests will aim to validate how much wireless power the system can transmit, and over what distance.

 Although the current model is modest, Kushnir is certain it will improve.
 "We can use the exact same technology to transmit 100 times more wireless energy over much longer distances," he said in a press release.
 "Systems using Emrod technology can transmit any amount of current."

 Ray Simpkin, Emrod's chief scientific officer, said the company is also looking into the possibility of transmitting energy through 30 kilometers of water from the New Zealand mainland to Stewart Island.
 He said the system could cost up to 60 percent of a submarine cable.

 Ultimately, the technology can help deliver wireless power to rural areas or transmit power from offshore wind farms.
 In both cases, it is expensive to build physical infrastructure to power the grid.

 In other cases, such as in national parks, a wireless transmission mode may have less impact on the environment and require less maintenance.
 Or it could be used to provide power after natural disasters where the physical infrastructure has been damaged.

-Ultimately that of Emrod is not Tesla's “world wireless system”, also because it will cost money.
+Ultimately, Emrod's is not Tesla's "worldwide wireless system", also because it will cost money.